ThGa-Droid/self-hosted-doc/docs/source/tutorial.rst

 - This fourth tutorial will explain you how to add a SMTP to your existent stack.
 - Our last tutorial will explain you how to add a mongo cluster to this stack

-Our second part of tutorials leads you to deploy our stack on a production environment
+Our second part of tutorials leads you to deploy our stack on a production environment:

 - Here, you will learn what to check before going with Toucan in production
 - Here, you will learn more about alerting.
 ===